ZakariaBakhkhouch/mongodb-demo/README.md

-An Asp.net core web API that demonstrate how to implement CRUD operations using a MongoDB database.
+- An Asp.net core web API project that demonstrates how to implement CRUD operations using a MongoDB database.